Esri/esri-leaflet-doc/src/pages/tutorials/introduction-to-layer-types.md

 ```

 ### What does the data look like?
-When you request a Dynamic Map Layer from an ArcGIS Server the response might look something like
+When you request a Dynamic Map Layer from an ArcGIS Server the response might look something like the following:

 ![Map tile](https://server.arcgisonline.com/arcgis/rest/services/Specialty/Soil_Survey_Map/MapServer/tile/8/95/65)

 As you can see, it is simply an image!